-Topic Answe Child Labor YES / NO Agriculture is exempt from state child labor law, except for seasonal farm labor.
+Topic Answer Summary Child Labor 27 YES / NO Agriculture is exempt from state child labor law, except for seasonal farm labor.
 Minors employed as seasonal farmworkers are subject to the following: Require work permits.
-Minimum age: 14 (except for immediate family) Max hours (except for immediate family): Cannot work more than six consecutive days Cannot be required to work between 7am and 1 hour after the end of the school day, regardless of whether the minor is a student.
+Minimum age: 14 (except for immediate family) Max hours (except for immediate family): Cannot work more than six (6) consecutive days Cannot be required to work between 7am and 1 hour after the end of the school day, regardless of whether the minor is a student.
 During the school term 14 and 15: max 3 hrs per school day, 8hrs on a non-school day.
 Max of 18 hours during the school week 16 and 17: max 8 hrs per day.
 Max of 28 hours during the school week During school vacations 14 and 15: max 8 hrs per day, 40 hrs per week.
-They and 15: max 10 hrs per day, 48 hrs per week.
+16 and 17: max 10 hrs per day, 48 hrs per week.
+They can refuse work requests more than 44 hrs per week.
 Must provide break periods of at least 30 minutes for minors ages 14 through 17 who work five or more consecutive hours.
+More details.
+Follow federal laws on hazardous work restrictions.